jupyter/docker-stacks/docs/using/recipes.md

 # Alternatively, this could be mounted as a volume
     rm -f /usr/local/hadoop-2.7.3/etc/hadoop/*

-# Download this from ambari / cloudera manager and copy here
+# Download this from ambari/cloudera manager and copy it here
 COPY example-hadoop-conf/ /usr/local/hadoop-2.7.3/etc/hadoop/

 # Spark-Submit doesn't work unless I set the following